Codebase Readiness

 Architecture Clarity

 Layering, dependency direction, separation of concerns.
 Agents replicate existing patterns.
-If boundaries are fuzzy, agent output will be too.
+Without clear boundaries, agent output drifts across concerns and couples things that shouldn't be coupled.

 Type Safety

 Static analysis, type coverage, schema validation.
 Types constrain the solution space.
-Less ambiguity means fewer wrong turns.
+Without them, agents make changes that compile but fail silently at runtime.

 Feedback Loops